 I lived in Fort Worth, Texas for eleven years, and while I lived there, I had some of the best BBQ I’ve ever eaten.
 This taco is an ode to my second home.
 It’s basically a BBQ sandwich served inside a flour tortilla.
 It’s messy, a bit decadent, but oh-so-tasty.
 If you want to up the heat level, add some minced serrano chiles to the top.
 From Vegan Tacos: Authentic & Inspired Recipes for Mexico’s Favorite Street Food* by Jason Wyrick, © 2014.
 Reprinted by permission from Vegan Heritage Press.

 Gallo Pinto is the national dish of Costa Rica, which is the first place I ate it.
 It was served at every hostel I stayed at, fresh for breakfast and available all day long.
 It translates to “speckled rooster,” supposedly called that because of color contrast of the beans mixed with the rice.
 Whatever the reason, it’s a simple dish of rice and beans that tastes damn good.
 This is my version, kicked up just a bit.
-Recipe and photo contributed by Jason Wyrick from The Vegan Taste.
+Recipe contributed by Jason Wyrick from The Vegan Taste.
+Photos by Hannah Kaminsky.

 I love these pancakes.
 I designed them so each pancake is a meal in itself, with texture not usually expected from a pancake and a big flavor profile with a minimal amount of work.
 They’re fun, delicious, filling, and perfect for a cold morning and a cup of hot tea.
 Recipe and photo contributed by Jason Wyrick from The Vegan Taste. more→